Exercise Bright Star: Bright Star 98

-Bright Star 2000
+Bright Star 99

 The largest Bright Star exercise took place in October and November 1999, involving 11 nations and 70,000 personnel.
 An additional 33 nations sent observers to monitor the exercise: Algeria, Australia, Bahrain, Belgium, Burundi, Canada, China, Congo, Greece, India, Kazakhstan, Kenya, Kyrgyzstan, Morocco, Nigeria, Oman, Pakistan, Poland, Qatar, Romania, Russia, Rwanda, Saudi Arabia, South Africa, Spain, Syria, Tanzania, Tunisia, Turkey, Uganda, Ukraine, Uzbekistan, Yemen, and Zimbabwe.

 The exercise scenario involved a fictional hostile nation named "Orangeland" invading Egypt and trying to take control of the Nile River.
 The exercise coalition worked together, practicing fighting in the air, land, and sea domains, to defend the Nile and expel Orangeland.

 A key piece of the training was a six-nation amphibious assault led by the Royal Navy.

 Bright Star 01

-Despite the September 11, 2001 terrorist attacks, the U.S. sent 23,000 troops to participate in Bright Star in October and November 2001.
+Despite the September 11 attacks, the U.S. sent 23,000 troops to participate in Bright Star in October and November 2001.
 Elements of the 1st Infantry Division and 3rd Armored Cavalry Regiment joined coalition partners to continue strengthening U.S.-Arab ties.

-Forces from France, Germany, Greece, Italy, Jordan, Kuwait, Spain the United Kingdom and Egypt participated in the event.
+Forces from Egypt, France, Germany, Greece, Italy, Jordan, Kuwait, Spain and the United Kingdom participated in the event.

 It was the first time in the history of the United States that a military exercise was executed under Force Protection Condition 'Delta'.

 Quartermaster Professional Bulletin Spring 2002 gives detail about the efforts of the 559th Quartermaster Battalion to support Bright Star 01.

 The National Command Authorities deemed this exercise so important that it continued the operation which began just days before terrorists struck targets on American soil on September 11, 2001.